Vegetarian Thai green curry with avocado, broccoli, peppers, carrot, and more – A light yet filling and oh-so satisfying meal made in 30 minutes.

 Prepare the Curry:

-Add 1/4 cup of the coconut milk to a large skillet and heat to medium-high.
+- Add 1/4 cup of the coconut milk to a large skillet and heat to medium-high.
 Add the ginger and curry paste and stir until well-combined.
+Cook 2 minutes, until ingredients are very fragrant.

-Add the chopped broccoli, carrot, and bell pepper and stir everything together.
+- Add the chopped broccoli, carrot, bell pepper, and the remaining coconut milk, and stir everything together.
 Cover and cook 5 to 8 minutes, or until vegetables have reached desired doneness.